 Cons

-El Raval is the most densely populated and ethnically diverse in the Barcelona, with 48,688 residents drawn from across the world, particularly large South Asian and North African communities.
-You have plenty of opportunities to mingle with both locals and tourists, especially around MACBA (Museum of Contemporary Art of Barcelona).
+El Raval is the most densely populated and ethnically diverse neighborhood in Barcelona, with 48,688 residents drawn from across the world, particularly large South Asian and North African communities.
+You'll have plenty of opportunities to mingle with both locals and tourists, especially around MACBA (Museum of Contemporary Art of Barcelona).

 Things to know before choosing this neighborhood: